Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Employing the technique of weak measurement

 In the above cases one must have $\alpha^2+\beta^2=1$, to fulfil the demand of normalisation.
+We compute the concurrence as well as the magnitude of violation of the analog CHSH inequality as a quantifier for steering.
 It is evident from Fig.(\ref{plot_weak}), the correlations (entanglement and steering) show a certain amount of improvement for a section of pure states (for some values of state parameter $\alpha$) under the application of weak measurement technique.
-Note that, the plots in Fig.(\ref{plot_weak}) are corresponding to a particular set of values of the GADC parameters, $\nu$ and $\eta$.
+Note that the plots in Fig.(\ref{plot_weak}) are corresponding to a particular set of values of the GADC parameters, $\nu$ and $\eta$.
 It can be seen that for some other set of values for the channel parameter $\nu$ and $\eta$, it is possible to preserve both the correlations under the application of weak measurement corresponding to different weak measurement strength $w$ and reverse weak measurement strength $r$.
-But the range of channel parameters for this technique showing any improvement is quite small.
-So in the next section we propose a more general approach for the preservation of quantum correlation using the selective POVM.
-This approach is general in the sense that it deals with the unitary dilation of the GADC, whic h is not unique.
-This gives us the freedom to choose the suitable POVM that preserves the correlation maximally.
+But, the range of channel parameters for this technique showing any improvement is quite small.